cyberark/conjur-api-dotnet/README.md

     - Authenticate
     - Check permissions to get the value of a variable
     - Get the value of a variable
-    - Use a Host Factory token to create a new Host and get an apiKey to use with Conjur

 ## Building